ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-aries first fell into the mistake of teach­
 ing the boys only.
 They became intelli­
 gent men, but married uneducated and
 uncivilized wives.
 The result was, that